 ella will not protect you from sexually transmitted diseases, including HIV and AIDS.
 Using a condom is the only way to protect yourself from these diseases.

 ella side effects

-Get emergency medical help if you have any of these signs of an allergic reaction ro ella: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction ro ella: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once or seek emergency medical attention if you have severe pain in your lower stomach (especially on only one side) 3 to 5 weeks after using ella.

 nausea, stomach pain; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.